 Just before Christmas I heard a well-known celebrity cook chatting on the radio about his favourite season – winter.
 And not just in the run up to Christmas, he said that he loved the whole season.
 When asked how he combatted the so-called ‘January Blues’ he spoke about still enjoying the same seasonal foods and drinks that are associated with Christmas, explaining that these flavours need not be saved exclusively for the Christmas period.
 Many of the popular foods at this time of year are based on the fact their ingredients are in abundance (or available) during the winter.
 Think of the traditional Christmas cake with plenty of dried fruit and nuts, a hearty stew using a plethora of root vegetables, and mulled wine or spiced tea with cinnamon, star anise and cloves.

 This got me thinking about extending the cosy, joyous feeling of Christmas throughout the rest of winter.
 My mum has always been a lover of the early dark nights of winter, covering every surface with candles and fairy lights, and I think I’ll be doing the same in my flat this year.
-The Christmas tree will go away at the weekend but that fairy lights are staying!
+The Christmas tree will go away at the weekend but the fairy lights are staying!

 In a bid to fight against the negative tone that seems to hang over this time of year I’ve pulled together a few ideas to help us embrace the cosy.
-Throughout and January (and maybe February – depending on how my uni workload goes) I’ll be posting inspirations on the blog, some posts written by me, and others by guest writers.
+Throughout January (and maybe February – depending on how my uni workload goes) I’ll be posting inspirations on the blog, some posts written by me, and others by guest writers.
 We’ll be sharing our favourite ways to brighten up the start of the year from bracing walks, to snug coffee shops, with a couple of recipes thrown in there too.

 It is an absolute joy to wrap up on a winters day and take a walk, only to be welcomed back by a cup of your favourite tea, or to treat yourself to a trip to a cosy coffee shop.
 Getting stuck into a good book is an easy way to wile away an evening.
 Or if reading isn’t your thing, there are plenty of series to watch.
 To get you started on your cosy January I’ve made lists of some brilliant books, series and films that I’ve loved recently.